Woodland Mounds State Preserve

 Address: 19587 Kirkwood Street

 Ackworth, IA 50125

 Woodland Mounds State Preserve is located 8 miles east of Indianola off of Highway 92.
 Take Highway 92 east out of town for 4 miles.
 Turn south on 165th.
 Follow 165th until you arrive at Kennedy Street.
 Turn east.
 Turn east again at Keokuk Street which turns into Kirkwood Street to the address.

 We manage over 2,700 acres that are open for visitors to enjoy a variety

-Woodland Mounds Preserve is part of the largest continuous stand of timber remaining in the county.
+Woodland Mounds State Preserve is part of the largest continuous stand of timber remaining in the county.
 The area contains 185 acres of timber that provides habitat for many types of woodland wildlife and many neotropical migrant birds such as warblers.
 An additional 140 acres are leased for public access.
 The area is used for school field trips in the spring and early fall, has an extensive trail system, picnic area and a portion open to hunting within the rules and regulations set forth by the Iowa Department of Natural Resources.
-To see the refuge and areas open to hunting, click here.

 When visiting this area and exploring the mounds, be mindful of their spiritual nature and remember they are protected by law.